Manvendra27saini/Calculator/README.md

-# Calculator
+# Calculator Web App

-Overview:
+## Overview

-This project is a simple web-based calculator application built using [insert technologies/frameworks/libraries used, e.g., HTML, CSS, JavaScript].
-The calculator provides basic arithmetic operations, making it a handy tool for users to perform calculations directly from their web browser.
+This project is a straightforward web-based calculator application designed for users to perform basic arithmetic operations directly from their web browsers.
+Built with HTML, CSS, and JavaScript, the calculator provides a user-friendly interface with a clean design, making it easy to use for various screen sizes.
+Additionally, the application includes robust error handling to gracefully manage invalid inputs and operations.

-Features:
+## Features

-Basic Arithmetic Operations:
+### Basic Arithmetic Operations

-1.Addition
+- Addition
-2.Subtraction
+- Subtraction
-3.Multiplication
+- Multiplication
-4.Division
+- Division

-User-Friendly Interface:
+### User-Friendly Interface

-Clean and intuitive design for easy use.
+- Clean and intuitive design for easy use.
-Responsive layout for various screen sizes.
+- Responsive layout for various screen sizes.

-Error Handling:
+### Error Handling

-Graceful handling of invalid inputs and operations.
+- Graceful handling of invalid inputs and operations.

-Technologies Used:
+## Technologies Used

-Frontend:
+### Frontend

-HTML
+- HTML
-CSS
+- CSS
-JavaScript
+- JavaScript

-Version Control:
+### Version Control

-Git
+- Git